 No. She will not.

-If she does pick them up, it will be because she considers him a friend — not because she considers herself a servant.
+If she does pick them up, it will be because she considers him a human being worth engaging with — not because she considers herself a servant.

 As for Eliza ending up with Freddy?
 I’m not convinced.
 We might need more than a few charming giggles from Jeremy Brett to decide whether he’s truly a good fit.